rutujagurav/rutujagurav.github.io/_posts/2024-04-15-wrappers-for-clf-and-clust.md

 ```

-Let's dive a bit deeper into the two functions that are being called here.
+Let's dive a bit deeper into these two convenience functions.

 ### `gridsearch_classification`

 This will produce a whole bunch of useful outputs including the best model which you can use as you choose downstream and the results of the grid search.
-The data is stored in a neat JSON files and is visualized with a _Parallel Co-ordinates Plot_.
+The data is stored in neat folder structure in JSON files and is visualized with a _Parallel Co-ordinates Plot_.
 I find this type of plot very useful to get a quick view of the grid search.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">